Anupriya-S/Operationalizing-Machine-Learning/README.md

 # Operationalizing Machine Learning

 This project is part of the Udacity Azure ML Nanodegree.
-In this project, we will use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+In this project, we will be using Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
 We will also create, publish, and consume a pipeline.
-In the end, we will demonstrate all of your work by creating a screencast video.
+In the end, we will demonstrate all of our work by creating a screencast video.

 The dataset used here contains contextual information of some of the clients of a bank such as age, job, marital status, education, housing status, loan status, etc. Using this dataset, we seek to predict the reaction of the clients (positive or negative) to a marketing campaign ran by the bank.
+This makes it a two-class classification problem.

+We will start with configuring a model with the help of AutoML because its easy, saves time, and we get great accuracy.
+Then we will deploy this model using Azure Container Instances (ACI).
+Deploying the model will generate an HTTP endpoint that fecilitates interating with the deployed service from almost anywhere.
+Azure provides a `swagger.json` file that is used to create a web site that documents the HTTP endpoint for a deployed model.
+We are going to leverage this feature and make our life simpler.
+Using this documentation we will load test our model.
+We can even create a benchmark for the performance of the deployed service.

+The next part is all about pipeline automation.
+A great way to automate workflows is via Pipelines.
+Published pipelines allow external services to interact with them so that they can do work more efficiently.
+To be precise, we will be using AutoML steps for creating the pipeline.
+Once the pipeline is successfully created then we will publish it and interact with it through the Python SDK.

+Both the Azure ML Studio and the Python SDK will be used in this project.

 ## Architectural Diagram
 Overall workflow can be described with the help of following diagram.